ten-protocol/ten-documentation/docs/standards-primitives/random-numbers.md

 A random string of bytes can be accessed in solidity contracts on Ten using `block.prevrandao`, just like on Ethereum mainnet.
 But it is important to stress that this provides **much stronger** security guarantees than those on mainnet.

 ## Benefits of Ten Randomness
-On mainnet, `block.prevrandao` must be used with care, it has some important caveats:
+On Ethereum mainnet, `block.prevrandao` must be used with care.
+It has some important caveats:
 - The same random value is provided to every transaction executing in the ssame block.
 - The value is known at the time the transactions are being ordered into the block, meaning MEV bots can manipulate outcomes.